t-kopp/Sublime-Text-2-Inc-Dec-Value/README.md

-The original plugin by Razumenko Maksim can be found here: Razumenko Maksim
+The original plugin by Razumenko Maksim can be found here: https://github.com/rmaksim/Sublime-Text-2-Inc-Dec-Value

 - Added funcionality for hexnumbers following the format 0xFFFF